Ultimate Limits to Computation: Anharmonic Oscillator: Remarks and Conclusions

 \section{Remarks and Conclusions}

+Indeed, computation complexity, particularly its quantum version, is a difficult subject, and in order to compute the complexity, one needs to choose a proper reference and target states, then the next important issue is to identify a set of unitary gates with which to construct the desired unitary operator $U$, which acts on reference state to built target state.
+In fact, the complexity of the target state is defined as the minimum number of gates needed to construct such a unitary operator.
+There are some proposals to choose an optimal number of gates, say as Nielsen geometric model \cite{Nil} and Fubini-Study approach (see \cite{ Jefferson:2017sdb}).
+In this paper, however, our main focus was somewhat different, we were interested on the quantitative behavior of complexity as a system evolves, albeit in a particular case, where the operation sends states to the orthogonal states.
+Our method based on the Margolus-Levitin and Lloyd proposals.
 The Margolus-Levitin theorem sets a limit on quantum computation by identifying the minimum time for a quantum system with an energy $E$ to go from one state to an orthogonal state.
 There is a limitation or an upper bound on the rate of computations which is known as Lloyd's bound and it deals with the minimal time to perform a task done by a physical device.
 The minimal time is controlled by the energy $E=\langle H \rangle$, meaning that the energy of a system sets a limitation of computation, therefore, the complexity is affect by the energy of the system.
 The processing of information might be given by the time rate of change of the complexity.
 In our previous work, we studied the complexity of a charged harmonic oscillator in the presence of both magnetic and electric fields and observed that the time of orthogonality for small and large values of magnetic field behaves differently, and also, the rate of complexity increases/decreases by turning on the magnetic/electric field.
 In this paper, for a simple anharmonic oscillator, we studied the minimal time of orthogonalization and observed that the average value of the energy plays a crucial role in this process.
 For the perturbation as $q\mathcal{E}x+\lambda x^4$, we investigated the effect of introduced parameters on the rate of complexification.
 Numerical calculation shows that massive systems are more complex, however, the system has a critical value of the parameters $\lambda$ and $\mathcal{E}$, where the situation reverses.
 Beyond the critical value by increasing the mass, the rate of complexity decreases.
 We showed that the rate of complexity increases by $\lambda$ while it decreases by increasing $\mathcal{E}$, however, we found the critical value as follows

 where at this point, one observes that the complexification does not change, and this is the point where the system undergoes a phase transition.
 Moreover, the numerical computation showed that for those perturbation up to all orders, that have odd power of $x$, the rate of complexity decreases whereas the even power increases this rate and leads to more complexification.